carlosp81/ferris-rust/README.md

 Documentation for the Ferris code can be generated with:

-`cargo rustdoc --open -- --no-defaults --passes collapse-docs --passes unindent-comments --passes strip-priv-imports`.
+`cargo rustdoc --open -- --no-defaults --passes collapse-docs --passes unindent-comments --passes strip-priv-imports`

 ## Troubleshooting